psugrg/arm-m-dev/README.md

 Compiled image can be stored in `docker registry` or `docker hub` where it can be accessed by developers who want to install it via the DUSET image.

+## Installation

+Follow the instructions in DUSET in order to install this environment.
+Use `arm-m-dev` as a name of the base image `<image-name>`.